dcsil/CSC491/policies/late_policy.md

 | 5 | -50% |
 | 6+ | -100% |

 NOTE: This policy is slightly different for synchronous demos.
-Please see that assignment for futher details on the late policy.
+Please see that assignment for further details on the late policy.

 ### Asking for an Extension